wp-plugins/sitewide-comment-control/readme.txt

 No, it only blocks by email address.

+= Why don't you block IPs? =

+I don't find it useful, and I think WP's the wrong tool.
+If you're blocking IPs, given how dynamic they are, it won't do you any good in the long run.

 = Will this block partial emails? =

 Yes.
 If you put 'example.com' in your list, it will block 'anything@example.com'. **Be very careful when you do this!** If you put in just the letter 'a' for example, you will block all email addresses with that letter.
 Please only use full domains ('example.com', not just 'example').